DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Method

 Given the input RGB image $\vb{I}_{o,p} \in \mathbb{R}^{3{\times}H{\times}W}$ for an object $o$ under pose $p\in\mathrm{SE}(3)$, the encoder $E$ maps $\vb{I}_{o,p}$ to a low-dimensional latent code $E(\vb{I}_{o,p}) = (\vb*{z}_o,\vb*{z}_p) \in \mathbb{R}^{2d}$ with $d \ll H{\times}W$, where $\vb*{z}_o,\vb*{z}_p \in \mathbb{R}^d$ encode the implicit shape and pose representations, respectively.

-The decoder tries to recover the input image $\vb{I}$, given the latent codes.
-Since we expect the object shape code $\vb*{z}_o$ to encode the overall object appearance and the pose code $\vb*{z}_p$ to encode the view-specific appearance, we borrow ideas from generative models \cite{dumoulin2018feature,karras2019style,karras2020styleganv2} and use the AdaIN modulation to condition the per-view image reconstruction on the object code in the decoder, as illustrated in Fig.~\ref{fig:framework}.
-Specifically, we use the transformed shape information $(\vb*{g}_i^s, \vb*{g}_i^b) = FC_i(\vb*{z}_o) \in \mathbb{R}^{2C_i}$ to modulate the $i$-th intermediate feature map $\vb{F}_i \in \mathbb{R}^{C_i\times H_i \times W_i}$ decoded from the pose code, by where $FC_i$ is a fully connected layer; $\odot$ is the element-wise product; and $\mu(\cdot)$ and $\sigma(\cdot)$ compute the mean and standard deviation vectors across the spatial dimensions, respectively.
+The decoder $D^{rgb}$ tries to recover the input image from latent codes.
+Since we expect $\vb*{z}_o$ and $\vb*{z}_p$ to encode the overall object appearance and the view-specific appearance respectively, we borrow ideas from generative models \cite{dumoulin2018feature,karras2019style,karras2020styleganv2} and use the AdaIN modulation \cite{huang2017arbitrary} in the decoder to condition the per-view reconstruction on the object code; the detailed decoder structure can be found in the supplementary document.
+Moreover, we have tested by switching the roles of $\vb*{z}_o$ and $\vb*{z}_p$ for the decoder and found degraded performance (see supplemental).

-Since we use only synthetic data for training, to narrow the domain gap between synthetic and real data, we follow \cite{multiAAE2020,sundermeyer2018implicit} and adopt data augmentations that randomly change the color and scaling of an input image $\vb{I}$ to obtain the augmented image $\bar{\vb{I}}$, while aiming to recover the canonical image $\vb{I}$ by auto-encoding.
-Thus to summarize, the loss function of the auto-encoding task is,
+Since we use only synthetic data for training, to narrow the domain gap between synthetic and real data, we follow \cite{multiAAE2020,sundermeyer2018implicit} and adopt data augmentations that randomly change the color and scaling of an input image $\vb{I}$ to obtain the augmented image $\bar{\vb{I}}$, and aim to recover the canonical image $\vb{I}$ by auto-encoding.
+The loss function of the auto-encoding task therefore is

-Note that our design accommodates different objects by sharing the same set of trainable variables for $E$ and $D^{rgb}$, and hence is different from \cite{multiAAE2020} that assigns to each object an individual decoder and numerous previous works \cite{Wen2020,sundermeyer2018implicit} that train a specialized network for each object.
+Note that our design accommodates different objects by sharing the same pair of encoder-decoder $E$ and $D^{rgb}$, and hence is different from \cite{multiAAE2020} that assigns to each object an individual decoder and previous instance-level approaches that train a specialized network for each object.

-\subsection{Contrastive metric learning for object shapes}
+\subsection{Contrastive Metric Learning for Object Shapes}

-Key to the generalization to novel objects is to exploit their similarities with known training objects.
-Therefore, we aim to build a metric space for the shape representations of training objects $\mathcal{O}$, spanned by $\{\vb*{z}_o\}_{o\in \mathcal{O}}$, such that similar shapes would have closer latent codes than different shapes.
-Given an unknown object at test time, its shape representation in the metric space thus refers to the symmetries of similar training objects when used for generating its specific pose space for pose estimation.
-We achieve this target by the contrastive metric learning \cite{wu2018unsupervised,oord2018representation,he2019momentum,chen2020simple}.
+The key to the generalization of pose estimation to a novel object is to exploit its similarity with the training objects, so that its generated pose codebook (Sec.~\ref{sec:re-entanglement}) can capture its symmetry by referring to that of similar training objects.
+To learn such similarity relationships, we build a metric space for the shape codes of training objects by contrastive metric learning \cite{wu2018unsupervised,oord2018representation,he2019momentum,chen2020simple}.